eliaselhaddad/Python-Elias-El-Haddad/README.md

 ## Websites related to programming:

-*Check if programming is something you want to pursue by taking some basic courses* *These are my recommendation*
+*Check if programming is something you want to pursue by taking some basic courses. * *These are my recommendation*

 [Udemy](https://www.udemy.com/)